nim-lang/Nim/doc/tut1.rst

 Distinct type
 -------------
 A Distinct type allows for the creation of new type that "does not imply a subtype relationship between it and its base type".
-You must EXPLICITLY define all behaviour for the distinct type.
+You must **explicitly** define all behaviour for the distinct type.
 To help with this, both the distinct type and its base type can cast from one type to the other.
 Examples are provided in the `manual <manual.html#types-distinct-type>`_.